majdal/modex/Hackathon-W14-#1.md

 **Attendees**: n7wilson, kousu, majdal

+We're stumped and frozen because we have no stable skeleton of code that does something that can be developed.
+We need to get this written so that we have a base for the **frontend**, **model** and **model explorer** to get fleshed out from.

 **Goals** for the end of the day:

 1. Be able to launch a (twisted) server taking as arguments N files (including N=0) containing vector geodata (GDAL should allow us to be agnostic about this) and load them up